christopherdro/react-native-html-to-pdf/README.md

                                     Default: Temp directory
                                   */

+      base64: true               /* Optional: get the base64 PDF value
+                                    Default: false
+                                 */

-      height: 800,               /* Optional: 800 sets the height of the DOCUMENT that will be produced
+      height: 800                /* Optional: 800 sets the height of the DOCUMENT that will be produced

                                     Default: 612
                                   */
       width: 1056,               /* Optional: 1056 sets the width of the DOCUMENT that will produced